List of hanfu

-A list of Hanfu, the historical clothing of the Han Chinese, in category of different clothing style.
-This page also addresses provides a list of garments.
+Hanfu are the historical clothing of the Han Chinese, here categorized by clothing style.

 Informal wear

 Types include tops and bottoms, long skirt, and one-piece robes that wrap around the body once or several times (shenyi).

 Zhongyi (中衣), which is usually the inner garment much like a Western T-shirt and pants, can be wear along in casual.

 The typical set of informal wear consists of two or three layers.
 The first layer is mostly zhongyi (中衣).
 The next layer is the main layer which is mostly closed at the front.
 There can be an optional third layer which is often an overcoat called a zhaoshan which is open at the front.

 For footwear, white socks and black cloth shoes (with white soles) are the norm.
 But in the past, shoes may have a front face panel attached to the tip of the shoes.

 Semi-formal wear

 Generally, this form of wear is suitable for meeting guests or going to meetings and other special cultural days.
 This form of dress is often worn by the nobility or the upper-class as they are often expensive pieces of clothing, usually made of silks and damasks.
 The coat sleeves are often deeper than the shenyi to create a more voluminous appearance.

 A piece of ancient Chinese clothing can be "made semi-formal" by the addition of the following appropriate items: